-The unrestrained are evil, and if we join them in their folly, the suffering that results will be of long duration, for willful evil produces powerful karma, hard to erase, often lasting for more than one life.
+The unrestrained are evil, and if we join them in their folly, the suffering that results will be of long duration, for willful evil produces powerful karma, hard to erase and often lasting for more than one lifetime.

-Readiness to be “offended,” “hurt,” or “upset” by the deeds of others is a most virulent–and usually hypocritical–disease of mind and heart.
+Readiness to be offended, hurt or upset by the deeds of others is a most virulent–and usually hypocritical–disease of mind and heart.
 Buddha speaks of giving in charity, including the giving of necessities to monks, but it represents all aspects of other people’s actions, especially those that are intended to be virtuous.
 I have known people that would be envious if someone gave another person a bent pin.
 Those who knew him often joked that Al Jolson would be consumed with envy if he learned someone had started a successful laundromat.
-I have also known some who would say: “Well they could have given it to me,” if they heard about any kind of gift or assistance.
-Usually “they” did not even know them!
-It was the reflexive reaction of the consummately greedy and selfish.
+I have also known some who would say: “Well, they could have given it to me,” if they heard about any kind of gift or assistance.
+It was the reflexive reaction of the malignant narcissist–consummately greedy and selfish.
 Such people cannot have steady meditation because their inner fires of greed and jealousy will not stop burning within them.
 But those who have freed themselves of all such egotism will always be at peace in and out of meditation.

 There is no fire like desire.
 Harischandra Kaviratna: “There is no fire like passion.”
 Narada Thera: “There is no fire like lust.”
-This is the truth: desire is the real fire of hell, here-and-now.
+This is the truth: desire is the real fire of hell here-and-now.
 It not only torments the desirer, it destroys him and usually destroys others around him.
 Wars are the greatest proof of the destructive nature of desire.
-The word used here is raga, which means intense desire and attraction–greed and passion.
+The word used here is raga, which means intense desire and attraction, greed and passion.
 Like fire it destroys, often beyond hope of restoration.
 There is another aspect to fire: the more you feed it the more it grows.
-A lot of people tell themselves that repression is bad, and that if they will just “accept” their desire and fulfill it that somehow they will be able to control it.
+A lot of people tell themselves that repression is bad, and that if they will just accept their desire and fulfill it that somehow they will be able to control it.
 That is the same as throwing gasoline on a fire to reduce and put it out.
 It is impossible.
-There are two ways to put out fire: suffocate it and deprive it of fuel.
-We must do both.
-Ruthlessly.
+There are two ways to put out fire: suffocate it or deprive it of fuel.
+We must do both ruthlessly.
 Otherwise we will be supervising our own spiritual cremation.

 There is no hold like anger.
 Harischandra Kaviratna: “There is no stranglehold like hatred.”
 Narada Thera: “There is no grip like hate.”
 Those who can break this hold are mighty indeed.
 But if it is not broken it will strangle our mind and heart and paralyze us.